 Once you have decided to pursue addiction treatment, there are various types of drug and alcohol rehabs that are available.
 The length of time of those programs varies, but 28-day and 30-day rehab programs are commonly offered for those receiving treatment for their substance use disorder (SUD).
 This page will tell you what 28- and 30-day rehab programs are, the benefits of those programs, the process of treatment, why you should choose a 28-day or 30-day rehab program, and what to look for in inpatient treatment.

-A 28-day or 30-day drug and alcohol rehab center is a common type of addiction treatment that offers a more intense level of addiction treatment for people recovering from drug or alcohol abuse.
+A 28-day or 30-day drug and alcohol rehab center is a common type of addiction treatment that offers a more intense level of addiction treatment for people recovering from drug or alcohol use.
 Depending on a person’s needs and level of care, this type of treatment program may include:

-28-day drug treatment programs and 30-day addiction treatment programs can help people overcome resistance to addiction treatment, allow them to detox from drugs and alcohol abuse and help them learn ways to maintain sobriety in daily life.
+28-day drug treatment programs and 30-day addiction treatment programs can help people overcome resistance to addiction treatment, allow them to detox from drugs and alcohol misuse, and help them learn ways to maintain sobriety in daily life.

 28-day and 30-day rehab programs can be useful in helping people safely detox from drugs and alcohol and begin the recovery process.
 Depending on the substance being misused and personal needs, a treatment professional may recommend other drug rehab or alcohol treatment options following a 28-day program or 30-day rehabilitation stay.